-If your central air conditioner is activated and your household feels hot or humid, this is an indicator of damaged refrigerant lines.
+If the central air conditioner is activated and your household feels hot or humid, this is a an indicator of a problem with the refrigerant lines.
 Once the refrigerant supply becomes too low, the air conditioning system will be unable to extract heat from the air.
 Although a leak is able to be easily fixed by refilling the refrigerant, this is only a temporary fix.
 The only way to fix a refrigerant leak is to hire a licensed plumber to find and fix the crack in your refrigerant lines.

 To ensure you are able to detect issues with your air conditioning system, it’s important to be familiar with ordinary signs of a refrigerant leak.
 If you have a crack or hole in your refrigerant lines, you may notice condensation or ice on your evaporator coils.
 Once the amount of refrigerant in the evaporator coils becomes too low, the coils will not be able to effectively extract heat energy from the air in your home.
 This air conditioner problem may cause the evaporator coils to become frozen.

 Your central air conditioner is engineered to remove heat and moisture from the air in your house.
 Once the moisture is collected by your system, it is flushed through a drain pipe to prevent mold growth and water damage in your household.
 If you notice wet flooring or walls in your home, this is a sign of a blockage in your condensation drain.
 To fix this type of air conditioner problem, attach a wet or dry vacuum to the end of the drain pipe.
 This will help loosen and eliminate the blockage in your central air conditioner.